 Here’s a look at how the Wild is shaping up to look like next season.
 This will change throughout the summer as the Wild add and delete players.

 The depth chart is my opinion.
-Obviously, lines change, roles change, etc. There are interchangeable parts, and as I mentioned, I’d expect at least another defenseman.
+Obviously, lines change, roles change, etc. There are interchangeable parts and I’d expect at least another defenseman at some point.